 Keep your cat indoors

 If your cat has tested positive for FIV, the best thing to do is to keep them indoors.
-This prevents them from catching other illnesses.
+This prevents them from catching other illnesses and keeps them from spreading the disease to other cats.

 A new lifestyle change may come as a massive shock if they’re used to roaming outdoors.
 They’ll make a fuss and attempt to get outside.
 You must be extra cautious when opening doors to prevent them from escaping.